ebruce22/Essential-Assignment-1/README.md

 # Essential Assignment 1
- Essential Assignment 1 for Computer Science
+ This is my Essential Assignment 1 for Computer Science